Link search Menu Expand Document

 To fine-adjust a parameter, hold K3 as you turn E3.
 If the parameter is linearly or exponentially scaled (eg. LEVELS > OUTPUT), this will adjust the value by 1/20th of its usual delta step.

-figure 5: saving parameters / PSET
+figure 5: saving parameter sets / PSET

 Use E2 to navigate down the left column of the PSET screen.